Disks and Washers

 If there's a hole in the middle of the slice, we call the slice a washer because it looks like a washer used with a nut and bolt.

 Here's a video that shows a solid of revolution with a washer-shaped slice taken out.

-We make a disk by beginning with a region that touches the axis of rotation along the whole length of the solid.
+We make a disk by beginning with a region that touches the axis of rotation then slicing along the whole length of the solid.
 There won't be any holes in the middle of the solid, so all the slices will look like frisbees.
-Frisbee coming our way.
 Heads up!

 To find the volume of the solid we first, we find the volume of a single disk.
 Then we figure out the appropriate limits of integration and write down an integral.

-Because a disk is shaped like a circular, we can find the volume of the by finding the area of its circular side and multiplying by its thickness.
-It's thin disk, so it shouldn't hurt too much if we miss the disk and it beans us in the face.
+Because a disk is circular, we can find the volume of the disk by finding the area of its circular side and multiplying by its thickness.
+It's a thin disk, so it shouldn't hurt too much if we miss and it beans us in the face.

 Let R be the region bounded by the curve y = x2, the x-axis, and the line x = 4.
 Write an integral expression for the volume of the solid obtained by rotating R around

 The region R looks like

 (a) When we rotate R around the x-axis we get a solid that looks like a bell: